cdhenry/cdhenry.github.io/_posts/2018-05-28-react_redux_project.markdown

 ---
 layout: post
 title:      "React/Redux Project"
-date:       2018-05-28 19:17:03 +0000
+date:       2018-05-28 15:17:04 -0400
 permalink:  react_redux_project
 ---

-React is a powerful extension for JavaScript allowing for more simplicity when creating interactive user interfaces.
+React is a powerful framework for JavaScript allowing for more simplicity when creating interactive user interfaces.
 With the use of a virtual DOM and a declarative programming style it helps makes interaction speedy and intuitive.
 Redux further extends the power of React by providing a predictable state container, which makes the web app more predictable and easy to test.
 This project is, primarily, an exploration of those tools.
 It will also utilize a Rails API backend to demonstrate a culmination of the skills acquired at Flatiron.

 ## The App: